4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 The process of developing a Model Service is many times more complicated than developing a conventional microservice, and comparable in complexity to the process of developing an entire ML product.

-For now, our main goal is to illustrate that when developing a ML product, we are dealing with two very different and equally complex development processes.
+So while developing a ML product, we are dealing with two very different and equally complex development processes: Software dev process and ML dev process.

 ML product twofold development process = Software dev process + ML dev process
 ==============================================================================